LopyMine/My-Totem-Doll/README.md

 You can also see other players' totems! **Without mod on the server.**

 ![Demonstration of how player "Lime_Krip_" holds a totem with the player nickname "_MrDragon_"](img/multiplayer.png)

+## FAQ
+1) *Does the mod just download the skin from NameMC?*
+- Nope, mod downloads last skin using Mojang API, not from NameMC.